waynebin/web103_Capstone_FinRus/MILESTONE2.md

 ### 1. What went well during this unit?

-[👉🏾👉🏾👉🏾 Using Figma to create detailed wireframes]
+[👉🏾👉🏾👉🏾 Using Figma to create detailed wireframes, ensuring a clear visual representation of our app's layout and functionality.
+We successfully mapped out user flows for key features like backtesting, portfolio management, and strategy analysis, which will guide our development process effectively.]

 ### 2. What were some challenges your group faced in this unit?